WebDevLuke/OrionCSS/README-new-wip.md

   "lg3": "1440px"
 }
 ```
-These breakpoints can be used independantly using OrionCSS's [media query mixins] or as part of auto-generated classes for the many object and utility classes included with OrionCSS, including the grid system documented next.
+These breakpoints can be used independantly using OrionCSS's [Breakpoint Mixin Tools](#breakpoint-mixins) or as part of auto-generated classes for the many object and utility classes included with OrionCSS, including the grid system documented next.

 ### Grid System